-In business bookkeeping, it’s important to record different types of transactions accurately to ensure financial transparency.
-This plain definition of “transaction” can get tricky.
+In business bookkeeping, it’s important to record different types of transactions accurately in order to ensure financial transparency, this plain definition of “transaction” can get tricky.
 Depending on whether the company uses cash accounting or accrual accounting, a transaction may be recorded earlier or later.

 Examples of transactions

 There are many exchanges that take place in business operations that meet the definition of a transaction.
 Some of the most common may include: